APPNEURAL-Plugins/cli-plugin-ai-content/README.md

-# appneural-plugin-ai-content
+# @appneural/plugin-ai-content

-@appneural/plugin-ai-content AI-powered content generation toolkit (blogs, SEO, marketing, scripts, captions).
+Part of the APPNEURAL plugin ecosystem.
+Provides Content generation flows powered by AI. for @appneural/cli.